jas-per/luckyLUKS/README.rst

 - After editing the po file has to be compiled.
 Poedit can do this automatically: go to :code:`Preferences` and check :code:`Automatically compile .mo file on save`.
 Or use :code:`make compile_locales` from the source directory.
 - To test your translation, start luckyLUKS from the command line.
 You might have to set the locale explicitly, if your operation system is using a different locale (eg :code:`LANG=pt_PT.utf-8 LANGUAGE=pt ./luckyluks`)

 Don't worry too much about previewing messages, since all dialogs resize dynamically.
 Just make sure the labels in the main windows get displayed nicely.
 When you are happy with the results, send me the .po-file you created and your translation will get included in the next release.
-Pull request are welcome too :)
+Pull requests are welcome too :)

 Bugs